-- Important user behavior metrics to track include trial signups and conversions, activation, and complete adoption.
+- Important user behavior events to track include trial signups and conversions, activation, and complete adoption.

-- You can understand user behavior by measuring the following: product and feature engagement analytics, session recordings and scroll maps, product and user experience analytics.
+- You can understand user behavior by measuring the following: product and feature engagement analytics, session recordings and scroll maps, and product, and user experience analytics.

-- Tracking user behavior in SaaS helps you understand what brings value to users, identify friction points in the user journey, remove blockers and shorten time to value for your tool.
+- Tracking user behavior in SaaS helps you understand what brings value to users, identify friction points in the user journey, remove blockers, and shorten the time to value for your tool.

 What is user behavior?